Abrar-Muhammad/quantum-computing-project/Simulations.md

  ## This proves:
-  Light (photons) can simulate real qubit behavior Polarization, amplitude, and phase can encode quantum information Your simulation is a theoretical + visual proof that light can be used for quantum logic
+  Light (photons) can simulate real qubit behavior Polarization, amplitude, and phase can encode quantum information This simulation is a theoretical + visual proof that light can be used for quantum logic

   # GHZ State Simulation (Tripartite Entanglement)